Understanding what science tells us about how to learn effectively is useful for all medical students, and all MDs.

 - Compare and contrast different theories of learning and their application in medical education.

 - Apply theoretical explanations to their own learning context as well as that of their peers.

 - Be able to develop a research project or curricular innovation informed by theory.

 Medical education is in the midst of an exciting transformational period.
 The evidentiary basis of how we should teach the next generation of physicians and other health professionals is exploding with the use of increasingly rigorous research methods, incorporation of big-data analytics, and the inclusion of theoretical constructs from fields like sociology, economics and higher education.
 Educational leaders have a role in who becomes a physician, how they practice and where they practice; all of these questions have major impacts on the health care delivered in our country and on our society as a whole.
 Our Path wants to recruit learners motivated to be a part of this crucial work.

 The Scholarship of Learning & Teaching Path will prepare interested students to lead change in the delivery, assessment and improvement of medical education, patient education and learning health systems.
 The Path will serve as a learning community for students and faculty interested in improving lifelong learning in medical education locally, nationally and internationally.

-By the end of M2 year, students may choose a focus domain (Learning, Teaching or Medical Education Scholarship) and an advisor before beginning a capstone project.
-The capstone projects will be suitable for presentation at a professional conference, publication in a peer-reviewed journal, or distribution through general-readership venues such as U-M Deep Blue.
-Capstones will also be eligible for presentation at the Department of Learning Health Sciences lunch-hour discussion series and the annual U-M Health Professions Education Day conference.
+By the end of M2 year, students may choose a focus domain (Learning, Teaching or Medical Education Scholarship) and an advisor before beginning their Capstone for Impact project.
+These projects will be suitable for presentation at a professional conference, publication in a peer-reviewed journal, and/or eligible for presentation at the Department of Learning Health Sciences lunch-hour discussion series and the annual U-M Health Professions Education Day conference.